ermaccer/mkoasm/README.md

 # Decompilation

-mkoasm is able to decompile certain functions using a definition table (mkd_def.txt), note the current definition table is made for MK Unchained!
+mkoasm is able to decompile certain functions using a definition table (depending on mode), note the current definition table is made for MK Unchained!
 Functions after ID 600/700 are offset by 4 in MKU.